AlainaWayne/AutoFeeder/README.md

 - Increased cooling capacity for prolonged food storage
 - Smart integration for remote operation and monitoring
 - Improved manufacturing of hardware components
+- More testing is needed to determin reliablity of Peltier cooling and system operation

 ---